 Day Two: Longboat to Indein and a Local Market

 After breakfast your guide is waiting to escort you to your private longboat.
 If it's a market day, you will visit the lakeside market first, followed by a stop at Indein Pagoda, with its kilometer-long corridor of handicraft vendors and its 16th Century funeral stupas.
 Then a short ride to the Inn Thar Lay Restaurant for a taste of the local delicacies.
 After lunch, you are ferried across the narrow waterway to visit the most sacred structure on the lake, the Phaung Daw Oo Pagoda with its famous five small Buddhas, the lake's guardians.
-Then you visit a floating weaving factory and glide through the extensive Floating Gardens to the aptly named Jumping Cat Monastery, where cats have been taught by the monks to jump through hoops.
+Then you visit a floating weaving factory and glide through the extensive Floating Gardens.
 Return to the hotel via the Tha Le Oo Pagoda.
-Dinner at the hotel again (it is not possible to dine elsewhere as all hotels and restaurants are reached by water and the longboats stop running at dusk).
+Enjoy a fine dinner at the hotel.
+It is not possible to dine elsewhere as all hotels and restaurants are reached by water and the longboats stop running at dusk.

-If you are flying onward to Yangon, your airport return will leave in the morning.
+mysterious Kakku Valley.
+If you are flying onward to Yangon, your airport return will leave